nchavez1/classes/class-04/README.md

 ## Generators

-    (Repeated from last class): Observable uses the most modern browser capabilities, such as Promises and Generators.
+    (Repeated from last class): Observable uses some of the most modern browser capabilities, such as Promises and Generators.
 Generators enable communication between Observable cells, allowing shared values to be updated dynamically.
-    The key JavaScript elements, which you'll see from time to time, include:
+    The central JavaScript elements, which you'll see from time to time, include:

     * `function*` -- declaration defines a "generator function", which returns a "Generator" object
     * `Generator` -- an object that conforms to the `iterable` and `iterator` protocols
         * `Generator.prototype.next()` -- returns the value yielded by the "yield" expression
         * `Generator.prototype.return()` -- as `.next()` and also finishes generator
-        * `Generator.prototype.throw()` -- throws an error to a generator (and finishes the generator, unless it's caught)
+        * `Generator.prototype.throw()` -- throws an error to a generator (and finishes the generator, unless the error is caught)
     * `yield` -- used to pause/resume a generator function

     Older browsers (e.g., IE) don't know about Generators, or Promises, or many of the other cool things built into Observable.
     If you want your Observable notebooks to run in older browsers, you'll need to do some extra work.
-    MDN pages typically provide browser compatibility at the bottom of the page.
+    MDN typically provides browser compatibility at the bottom of each page in the reference docs.

 ## Active reading